ChrisMcKee/file-uploader/readme.md

 ### License ###
 This plugin is open sourced under <a href="http://www.gnu.org/licenses/gpl-2.0.html">GNU GPL 2</a> or later and <a href="http://www.gnu.org/licenses/lgpl-2.1.html">GNU LGPL 2</a> or later.
 If this license doesn't suit you mail me at andrew (at) valums.com.

-Please [donate][donation_link] if you are willing to support the further development of file upload plugin.

 ### Known Issues ###
 Plugin breaks back button functionality in Opera.